yzyii/luashitacast/New-User.md

 /lac addset <setname>
 ```

-If using this to populate your profiles, it is highly suggested that you delete the contents of the Idle set, and populate all other sets first before populating the Idle set.
+If using this to populate your profiles, it is suggested that you delete the contents of the Idle set, and populate all other sets first before populating the Idle set.

 Alternatively, use the "/lock" command or "/lac disable all" to prevent equipment swaps while you populate sets.